Wage Calculator

 HELP repayments

 On a $90,000 salary with an $8,000 bonus and a study loan, the bonus adds about $1,200 in HELP repayment on top of ordinary tax and Medicare.
-If your annual tax return is where these numbers usually surprise you, read the HECS/HELP repayment guide.
+The HECS/HELP repayment guide covers the bands.

 Medicare Levy Surcharge

-On a $110,000 salary with no eligible private hospital cover, a $10,000 bonus adds about $400 in extra MLS.
-That can matter even when the income tax effect feels manageable.
-The dedicated MLS guide covers the thresholds and private health angle in more detail.
+On a $110,000 salary with no eligible private hospital cover, a $10,000 bonus adds about $100 in extra MLS.
+The MLS guide covers thresholds and the private health angle.

 Source: ATO — Study and training loan thresholds and rates and ATO — Medicare levy surcharge thresholds and rates.